Longwood Central School District: 2014 and 2015

-The most recent notable athletic achievement for the Longwood school district is the National Championship Cheerleading team of 2009-10.
 On October 11, 2014, the Longwood High School Varsity Football Team was ranked the #1 team on Long Island after making their 5th win with no losses for the homecoming game.
 They went on to win Suffolk Division I as undefeated 8-0 champions before losing to Patchogue-Medford High School in the second round of the playoffs with a 9-1 record.
 The next season, the 2015 season, the Football Team came back much stronger to become Class I Long Island Champions with an 11-1 record.
 The only loss that season was to Lindenhurst during Week 5, which they crushed 44-14 in the Class I Suffolk County Championships.